Menu

 • Plan time to visit the various National Parks.
 They are spectacular.

 • If visiting Iceland during months of snow and you are driving, plan for emergencies.
 Snowstorms come out of nowhere and can be severe.
 The major roads will suddenly close, and you could be stranded for an extended time in your car.
 Always have a tank full of gas, extra clothes, water, and snacks.
 This happened to us on our trip to Iceland.
 It was the worst winter condition we ever drove in.
 Whiteout conditions in howling strong winds.
-All we could see were the yellow poles to mark the edge of the road and barely in the dark.
+All we could see were the yellow poles marking the edge of the road, which was barely in the dark.
 Our only two roads back to Reykjavik suddenly closed.
 They aren’t kidding; they are closed, barricaded, with police physically blocking passage!
 We did not panic and kept looking for alternatives.
-We found one which took us way out of our way, but thank goodness we did.
+We found one that took us way out of our way, but thank goodness we did.
 That road closed later that night.
 The first two we could take did not open for days, and we had a flight the next day.

 • Iceland’s geology draws many but presents some unique risks and safety concerns.
 Tread carefully off the beaten path and do your research before going!